-Free subscribers will continue to have access to The Weekly Primer on Tuesdays and will have limited, delayed access to some of the analyses on Geneva Health Files.
+Free subscribers have access to curated editions and will have limited, delayed access to some of the exclusive analyses from Geneva Health Files.

 You can also support this independent reporting initiative paypal.me/genevahealthfiles.
 Your contributions will fund specific investigations in global health.

 Why we created Geneva Health Files?